Tuple

 Here are a few key points about the tuple data type.

-The following example represent common function return values.
+The following example represents common function return values.
 Each tuple contains 2 pieces of information or data.

 {:ok, result}